Proofofhome/proofofhome.github.io/index.md

 Building sovereign technology one home at a time.

-## Genesis
+## Genesis: Why This Project Exists

 ProofOfHome is an open-source project documenting the journey of building a more sovereign, private, and resilient home using open technology.

-The project starts with Bitcoin, exploring how ordinary people can run and understand their own infrastructure from home.
+The project starts with Bitcoin, exploring how ordinary people can run, understand, and control their own infrastructure from home.

-## First Experiment: Bitcoin Home Node
+## Season 1: The Bitcoin Home Node Experiment

 Season 1 begins with a simple question: